vic-ma/website/content/posts/2025-10-15-test-post/index.md

 ### Macro functions

-But as great as that was, I knew that I could take it one step further with macro functions.
+But as great as that was, I knew that I could take it even further, with macro functions.

 I created a macro function to simplify test case definitions:
 ```c